lpubsppop01/AnyFilterVSIX/README.md

 # AnyFilter Visual Studio Extension
-This Visual Studio Extension provides external filter commands for selected texts, which passes a selected text to an arbitrary external program and replace the text by the output of the external program.
+This Visual Studio Extension provides external text filter commands for target ranges, that passes target text to an arbitrary external program and replace the text by the output of the external program.

 ## Features
 * Settings by "AnyFilter Settings..." in Tools menu.